Berliner Innenstadt in Mitte, Berlin, Germany — Northeast German Plain (The European Plain)

 The installation consisted of several sections: an “anterior wall” and a “hinderland wall”, a border strip with service road watch towers and barrier fortifications.
 Over 150 people were shot down by GDR border patrols while attempting to cross it.

 The impending collapse of the Soviet empire and the rapid growth of the GDR protest movement led to opening of the Wall on November 9, 1989.
 Soon afterwards the first sections of the barrier were torn down.
-Even before the official reunification of Germany on October 3, 1990, the Wall had
+Even before the official reunification of Germany on October 3, 1990, the Wall

 Location.
-52° 30.427′ N, 13° 22.961′ E. Marker is in Berlin.
+52° 30.427′ N, 13° 22.961′ E. Marker is in Berliner Innenstadt, Berlin, in Mitte.
 Memorial is on Niederkirchnerstraisse.
 The marker is near Check Point Charlie.
 Touch for map.
-Marker is in this post office area: Berlin 10963, Germany.
+Marker is in this post office area: Berliner Innenstadt BE 10117, Germany.
 Touch for directions.